Installing and Configuring Mendix on Azure

 -

-Connect to your Azure account by clicking Connect and Initialize, and then logging in with the same account that you used to purchase the Mendix on Azure offering.
+Connect to your Azure account by clicking Connect Azure Account, and then logging in with the same account that you used to purchase the Mendix on Azure offering.
+If required, you can also purchase an Azure offering after you log in.

-After you successfully connect the accounts, the Mendix Portal shows a list of available clusters (that is, any Azure clusters that you have already linked with Mendix) and initializable clusters (that is, any clusters that you have not yet linked with Mendix).
+After you successfully connect the accounts, the Mendix Portal shows a list of available clusters (that is, any Azure clusters that you have already linked with Mendix), initializable clusters (that is, any clusters that you have not yet linked with Mendix), and clusters that failed to initialize for any reason.
 For initialized clusters, means that the all the required resources are provisioned on the cluster.
 For uninitialized clusters, no resources are provisioned yet.

 -